Waztom/xchem-CAR/README.md

 ### <a name="StartingCelery"></a>Starting Celery
 * open a new terminal the same way as last time ([see Time to Launch](#TimeToLaunch))
 * in the new terminal type:
+    >'''cd CAR'''
     >```celery -A CAR worker -l info```
 # Opening the application
 at the end of the step "[Time to Launch](#TimeToLaunch)" an address to use the visual interface should have been displayed ("http://127.0.0.1:8000/"), Ctrl+Click on the link in terminal or copy and paste the link into your web browser to use the CAR interface
 >http://127.0.0.1:8000/

+### <a name="Troubleshooting"></a>Troubleshooting

+Users have reported problems with instructions in "Time to Launch":
+'''
+raise KeyError(key) from None
+KeyError: 'SendGrid_API_KEY'

+'''
+A fix is to change the file permission settings from your Linux terminal

+'sudo chown -R YOUR_NAME_HERE xchem-CAR/'

+Another error which cropped up was a Value Error.
+To solve this try creating a "logs/logfile.logs" file in /workspace/CAR/logs using the 'mkdir' command in the Linux terminal

+Try running the "Time to Launch" code again.